Rebar3 plugin

 rebar3 grisp-io auth

-This command allows you to authenticate to grisp.io and request an API token.
+This command authenticates with GRiSP.io and requests an API token.

 rebar3 grisp-io auth